 Visions matter.
-Visions are the DNA of success, of monumental change, of dreams–coming true.
+They are the DNA of nonprofit success.

 Visions inform the world.
 They energize labor and recruit resources.
 Moreover, like a tunnel leading to your grand entrance, visions align friends and supporters and their energies in one direction.